Detection · Risk Scoring · Continuous Monitoring

 One early warning.

-The system runs on standard off-the-shelf hardware: no proprietary lock-in, no cellular dependency, no mains power required.
+The system runs on standard off-the-shelf hardware: no proprietary lock-in, no cellular dependency, no in-field mains power required.

 📡